Condesign-Infocom/architecture-insights/README.md

 <br/>
 <br/>

-We should use Stripe to manage our product data instead of manually moving Excel or any local computer files.
+I suggest, that we should use STRAPI to manage our product data instead of manually moving Excel or any local computer files.
 This involves creating entries for each product, specifying its attributes, linking relevant resources, editing and other.
-Basic approach is to manually enter data into STRAPI dashboard, however it also supports importing data from CSV files.
+The most basic approach is to manually enter data into STRAPI dashboard, however it also supports importing data from CSV files.

 <!-- TOPIC -->
 <br/>